Kratika Sengar

-Kratika Sengar, also known as Kratika Sengar Dheer is an Indian actress who mainly appear on Indian Television.
-She made her debut in 2007 with Kasautii Zindagii Kay playing the role of Prerna Gill and also appeared in Kyunki Saas Bhi Kabhi Bahu Thi as Sanchi "Sugandi".

-Kratika got her breakthrough in Jhansi Ki Rani.
-She later acted in Punar Vivah, in Service Wali Bahu and in Kasam Tere Pyaar Ki.
-She also appeared in the 2014 Bollywood film My Father Godfather.
+Kratika Sengar Dheer (born 3 July 1985) is an Indian actress who primarily works in Hindi television.
+Sengar is widely recognised for her portrayal of Rani Lakshmibai in Ek Veer Stree Ki Kahaani – Jhansi Ki Rani and dual portrayal of Tanushree Khurana Bedi / Tanuja Sikand Bedi in Kasam Tere Pyaar Ki.
+She is a recipient of a Gold Award.

+Sengar made her acting debut with Kyunki Saas Bhi Kabhi Bahu Thi, where she portrayed Sanchi and Sugandhi Virani.
+Her first major role came with her portrayal of Prerana Gill Garewal in Kasautii Zindagii Kay.
+Sengar earned further success while portraying Aarti Goyal Scindia in Punar Vivaah – Zindagi Milegi Dobara and Payal Prasad in Service Wali Bahu.

+Sengar is married to actor Nikitin Dheer with whom she has a daughter.

 Early life

-Kratika Sengar was born in Kanpur, Uttar Pradesh in a Sengar Rajput family.
+Kratika Sengar was born on 4 July 1985 in Kanpur, Uttar Pradesh.
 She went to Methodist High School, Kanpur, and then moved to Delhi and graduated in Mass Communication from Amity University, Noida.

 Personal life

 Kratika Sengar married Nikitin Dheer, son of actor Pankaj Dheer, on 3 September 2014 in an arranged marriage.
-The couple has a daughter.
+In November 2021, Sengar announced her pregnancy.
+The couple welcomed their first child, a girl Devika Dheer on 12 May 2022.

 Career

 Debut and early career (2007–2011)

 Kratika Sengar started her acting career in 2007, in the series Kasautii Zindagii Kay, and in "Kyunki Saas Bhi Kabhi Bahu Thi" in 2008.
 She then bagged another Balaji Telefilms show Kya Dill Mein Hai in 2008.
 Later, she had a small guest appearance in Sony TV's comedy show Bura Na Mano Holi Hai.
 She also appeared in the reality show Lux Kaun Jeetega Bollywood ka Ticket.

 In 2009, Sengar got her first main lead role with Zee TV's show Jhansi Ki Rani.
 She did a small cameo appearance in Balaji's show Kis Desh Mein Hai Meraa Dil.
 In 2010 she also appeared in an episodic appearance in Aahat.